SharedSignals June 2024

 spec_version

-• The following is a non-normative example of Transmitter that implements the second implementer's draft of the Shared Signals Framework specification 1_0.
+• The following is a non-normative example of a Transmitter that implements the third implementer's draft of the Shared Signals Framework specification 1_0.

 • The following is a non-normative example of a Transmitter that implements the final specification of the Shared Signals Framework 1_0.